tedneward/Worldspine-DnD5e/Magic/Wild.md

 71 - You gain resistance to all damage for the next minute.

-72 - You cast fear in the direction you’re facing.
+72 - You cast fear in the direction you're facing.

 73 - A random creature within 60 feet of you becomes poisoned for 1d4 hours.